 The Rosetta APIs are organized into two distinct categories, the Data API and the Construction API.
-Simply put, the Data API is for retrieving data from a blockchain network and the Construction API is for constructing and submitting transactions to a blockchain network.
+The Data API retrieves data from a blockchain network.
+The Construction API constructs and submits transactions to a blockchain network.

-Many developers may not have security constraints that dictate construction must occur offline or that they use their own detached signer (making the previously described flow much more cumbersome than other transaction construction and signing SDKs).
+Many developers may not have security constraints that dictate that construction must occur offline, or that they use their own detached signer (making the previously described flow much more cumbersome than other transaction construction and signing SDKs).

-Why go through all this trouble to build a higher-level interface on this Construction API instead of just using existing SDKs, you may be wondering?
+Why build a higher-level interface on this Construction API instead of using existing SDKs?
 Any interface built on top of the Construction API could support the construction of transactions on any blockchain that supports Rosetta with no modification.
-You could, for example, build a Coinbase Wallet SDK service that worked with any blockchain.
+For example, you can build a Coinbase Wallet SDK service that works with any blockchain.